Yesterday, Grêmio and Atlético Paranaense played out a 0-0 draw in the Brazilian league.

 For much of the game, but especially the first thirty minutes or so, Atlético really were overmatched.
 Grêmio pressed them relentlessly, swarming high up the pitch and muscling them off the ball with ease.
 Wherever the ball was on the pitch, there was a good chance Grêmio could win it and immediately launch a fast break.
 Even when their attacks broke down, they were often able to win back possession immediately, before Atlético could play the ball out of the danger zone, and start a new attack right away.
 Atlético played some very good passing football to wriggle out of many of those situations, but it was also apparent that they didn’t quite have the talent their opponents enjoyed.
 There were many occasions where a Furacão player missed a simple pass, or flubbed a dribble, that a better player would have completed with ease—and that made it easy for Grêmio to constantly dispossess them.
 Possession was almost perfectly split 50-50 all game long despite this technical and tactical imbalance, because Atlético looked to hold on to the ball whenever they got it, while Grêmio consistently looked to bring it forward quickly.
-Two technically accomplished teams built around passing play, very different approaches.
+Two technically accomplished teams built around passing play, two very different approaches.

 Atlético’s approach did not work very well in attack; the team could get to the final third with ease, but looked short on ideas whenever they tried to work the ball into an actually dangerous position.
 The difference in the teams’ approaches was really evident here: whereas Grêmio went straight for goal whenever they won the ball, Atlético were more willing to slow down the pace, work the ball around, and probe for an opening, which bought more time for the opposition defense to get back in position.
 The aforementioned lack of talent occasionally got in their way as well, and it didn’t help that they were up against one of the best defenses in Brazil.
 Their best chance of the game (which, you’ll note, came from a rather more vertical play than they preferred use for much of the game) ended with this superb last-man tackle from Geromel.
 Fun fact: Grêmio have conceded just one goal in the last nine games Geromel started.